jchen111/Min-Max-Heap/README.md

 # Min-Max-Heap
-Provide the Java implementation of min-heap and max-heap datastructrue
+Provide the Java implementation of min-heap and max-heap data structure